TWUOnline/far-centre-guides/pages/02.lead-ba/09.LDRS-303-Contemporary-Leadership-Approaches/02.facilitation-notes/docs.md

 There is a timeline on the course website that outlines for you when assignments are due and what your deliverables are each week.
 Please consult the timeline for an overview of what is expected each week.

-For those who are new to using Moodle as the platform for your course content and for submitting assignments, then you can find information on how to navigate through this course on the tab provided [**HERE**](https://learn.twu.ca/course/view.php?id=7008&section=1).
+For those who are new to using Moodle as the platform for your course content and for submitting assignments, you can find information on how to navigate through this course on the tab provided [**HERE**](https://learn.twu.ca/course/view.php?id=7008&section=1).

 Over the duration of the course, we will be meeting together for 3 hrs/2x per week.
 During our time together, I will be facilitating group discussions, answering questions, helping you with your assignments, and evaluating your participation in class.